News|Articles|January 5, 2026

 In May 2025, the CDC revised its COVID-19 vaccination guidance, removing recommendations for routine immunization for healthy children and pregnant women.
 Previously, the agency recommended COVID-19 vaccination for anyone 6 months or older.2

-“Unfortunately, what we've seen with RFK Jr's vaccine panel [is that] he kicked out all the actual experts in the field with decades of experience [and] put in an entirely new group of people who just happened to agree with his ideas about the COVID-19 pandemic and COVID-19 vaccines, who don't have much deep expertise in evaluating vaccine data, and who have shown that they don't want to even hear from people who do have that expertise,” immunologist Morgan McSweeney, PhD, said in an interview with Pharmacy Times.3
+“Unfortunately, what we've seen with [Kennedy’s] vaccine panel [is that] he kicked out all the actual experts in the field with decades of experience [and] put in an entirely new group of people who just happened to agree with his ideas about the COVID-19 pandemic and COVID-19 vaccines, who don't have much deep expertise in evaluating vaccine data, and who have shown that they don't want to even hear from people who do have that expertise,” immunologist Morgan McSweeney, PhD, said in an interview with Pharmacy Times.3

 The accessibility of pharmacies, due to their convenient locations, extended hours, and trusted relationships within communities, positions them as reliable and convenient sites for immunizations and consultations.
-Barriers to immunization rates include limited provider access, confusion over updated guidelines, and concerns with service reimbursement, which are common and can hinder patient adherence to vaccine schedules.2,4
+Barriers to immunization rates include limited provider access, confusion over updated guidelines, and concerns about service reimbursement, which are common and can hinder patient adherence to vaccine schedules.2,4

 “Here, I see the burden of evidence, the burden of proof being on any recommended changes.
-We have decades of data showing in very great detail the safety profile, the risk profile, the benefit in efficacy, and the reduction of risks from all of these different things that we protect against with vaccines … What I wouldn't want to do is abandon that very well-understood approach and move to something totally experimental, based on someone's hunch, based on one observational study they read that supported their preexisting opinion.
+We have decades of data showing in very great detail the safety profile, the risk profile, the benefit in efficacy, and the reduction of risks from all of these different things that we protect against with vaccines.… What I wouldn't want to do is abandon that very well-understood approach and move to something totally experimental, based on someone's hunch, based on one observational study they read that supported their preexisting opinion.
 That's what I'm afraid will happen,” McSweeney said.3

 Health organizations have released statements on the changes, many expressing alarm.